Paranoid Personality Disorder Treatment

 Symptoms of Paranoid Personality Disorder

-A person with paranoid personality disorder is extremely suspicious of others.
-They often feel endangered and search for evidence to support their feelings.
-What they feel, however, is grossly disproportionate to their actual environment.
+A person with paranoid personality disorder often feels in danger.
+They feel vulnerable and as if others are out to do them wrong.
+They search for evidence to support their feelings.
+But what they feel is grossly disproportionate to reality.

 Common symptoms of paranoid personality disorder include: